aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ```knockout.JS
 @Html.PartialCustomTemplate('NameOfCustomTemplate')
 ```
 This will alow you to reference said template anywhere within the page.
-Any additional js scripts or <style> tage added in side the custom template will also be loaded into the DOM on page load.
+Any additional js scripts or <style> tag added in side the custom template will also be loaded into the DOM on page load.
 - You can then call the template using knockout comment notation
 ```knockout.JS
 <!-- ko template: { name 'NameOfCustomTemplate', data: 'if you need to pass data'} --><!-- /ko -->